Helium-weak star

 Helium-weak stars are chemically peculiar stars which have a weak helium lines for their spectral type.
-Their helium lines place them in a later (ie. cooler) spectral type then their hydrogen lines.
+Their helium lines place them in a later (i.e. cooler) spectral type than their hydrogen lines.

-List of helium-weak stars
+Helium-weak star

+Helium-weak stars are mid-to-late B-class stars with weaker than normal spectral lines of neutral helium, compared to normal stars with similar hydrogen line strengths.
+These are considered to be an extension of the Ap/Bp chemically-peculiar stars with slightly hotter temperatures.
+They often show similar increased abundances of heavy elements.
+The mechanism of atmospheric stratification of elements is thought to be responsible for both types of chemical peculiarity.

 This is a non-extensive list of helium-weak stars.